 Table 1.4.1.
-Timeline of development of joint commercial electronic logbook amendment.
+Timeline of development of joint commercial electronic logbook amendment though 2021.

 Date Activity 2011-2012 South Atlantic Comprehensive Ecosystem Based Amendment 3 (CE-BA 3) developed, including scoping and public hearings.
 December 2012 South Atlantic Council removed commercial logbook reporting action from CE-BA 3 February 2013 Gulf Council approved motion to develop Joint South Atlantic/Gulf of Mexico Generic Commercial Logbook Reporting Amendment.
 June 2013 South Atlantic Council approved a motion to request SEFSC presentation on the commercial e-logbook pilot study and directed staff to work with Gulf staff to incorporate results form year 1 of the pilot study and target regulations to be effective in January 1, 2016.
 September 2013 SEFSC presented status of exploratory research project that began in August 2013 and indicated the project would last 12 to 18 months.
 The Council requested updates at each Council meeting moving forward.
 2015 SEFSC conducted pilot study.
-2015-2021 Database development and testing of mobile reporting application (eTRIPS) in cooperation with ACCSP March 2021 Feedback from Gulf Reef Fish and Gulf Coastal Migratory Advisory Panels that set-based reporting should be revised for SERO commercial logbooks.
+2015-2021 Database development and testing of mobile reporting application (e- Trips in cooperation with ACCSP March 2021 Feedback from Gulf Reef Fish and Gulf Coastal Migratory Advisory Panels that set-based reporting should be revised for SERO commercial logbooks.

-The Councils have received periodic updates from the SEFSC during regularly scheduled Council meetings for several years on the transition of the current paper-based Coastal Fisheries Logbook Program to an electronic format.
+The Councils have received periodic updates from the SEFSC during regularly scheduled Council meetings for several years on the transition of the CFLP to an electronic format.
 The SEFSC has developed (in coordination with ACCSP) a mobile application to accept electronic submissions.
-However, because the language implementing commercial reporting requirements in the applicable FMPs and in the existing regulations does not specify that the submission of commercial logbooks can be accomplished via electronic means, each of the applicable FMPs that require paper logbook submissions must be amended to allow for electronic submission.
-Additionally, the SEFSC will need to develop technical specifications and guidelines to allow other vendors to develop mobile applications for this program.
+However, because the applicable FMPs and regulations do not contemplate electronic submission of commercial logbooks, each of the applicable FMPs that require paper logbook submissions must be amended to allow for electronic submission.
+Additionally, the SEFSC would need to develop technical specifications and guidelines to allow other vendors to develop mobile applications for this program.